Essential Oils for Hot Flashes and 9 Other Symptoms of MenopauseReading Time: 14 minutes

 - Bergamot – Facilitates sleep induction

-- Organixx Relaxx blend – Contains all of the above essential oils in a synergistic blend.
+- Combine a synergistic blend containing all of the above essential oils.

 - Chamomile – Reduces stress, has sedative and anti-depressant properties.